metafates/schema/README.md

 ## Validators

-Not listed here yet, but can see a full list of available validators in [validate/validators.go](./validate/validators.go)
+For a list of available validators see [validators](./validators.md)

 ## TODO